ImTiara/FaceTrackingSetup/README.md

 - An avatar capable of face tracking (blendshapes, eyebones etc)

 # TODO
+- Mouth parameter optimization by utilizing the "combined parameters".
 - Binary parameter support for the Mouth Tracking.

 # Screenshots